williamgrosset/fokus/README.md

 ## Future additions
 Make a pull request to add your own idea below:
-+ Refactor React `Toggle` button componenet
++ Refactor React `Toggle` button component
++ Use regex for domain validation
 + Allow users to configure meditation timer
 + Integrate [Circle CI](https://circleci.com/) with project
-+ Add new design to home page
++ Add new design to meditation page
++ Clean-up and remove anti-patterns in `src/`

 ## F.A.Q.
 ### Why am I making this?